Noy25/Noy25/README.md

-<h1 align="center">Hi 👋, I'm Noy!</h1>
+<h1 align="center">Hi 👋, I'm Noy.</h1>
-<h3 align="center">A Full-Stack developer from Israel!</h3>
+<h3 align="center">A Full-Stack developer from Israel.</h3>

-- 🔭 I’m currently working on a website builder inspired by "Wix"!
-[WEBzone](https://webzone-app.herokuapp.com/)
+- 🔭 I’m currently working on a website builder inspired by "Wix" - [WEBzone](https://webzone-app.herokuapp.com/)

-- 🌱 I’m currently mastering as many skills as i can! **React.js, Vue.js, Node.js, JS, HTML5, CSS3, Sass**
+- 🌱 I’m looking to master as many skills as I can, such as **React.js, Vue.js, Node.js, JS, HTML5, CSS3, Sass**

 - 👨‍💻 All of my projects are available at [https://github.com/Noy25?tab=repositories](https://github.com/Noy25?tab=repositories)